jacopofilonzi/RoleKeeper/README.md

+# WARNING
+This bot is fine but we are currently in redevelopment to adapt it with a sqlite database.

+Monitor the repo for further updates.

 # RoleKeeper
 A simple bot that requires a database and keep the roles to user that leaves from your server